About Kaplan

 Legislative Summary

+A total of 130 hours of pre-licensing education is required.
 A) At least 90 hours of classroom education.
-B) At least 30 hours of in-field training from a Board approved In-Field Training Provider.
-C) Completed High School or equivalent.
+B) At least 30 hours of infield/hands on training from a board approved In-Field Training Provider.
+C) Live training shall consist of 10 live home inspections with a qualified infield trainer.

 Contact Info